It can be incredibly difficult to keep your dog happy if you work outside of your home, or don't have a lot of time for fun after work.

-My dog loves her Kong, especially because there's so many ways to play with it.
+My dog loves her Kong, especially because there are so many ways to play with it.
 This is another game where you use a specific brand of treat only for this purpose, so your dog knows what you're about to play when you take them out.
-For this game, I use Nature's Bits with Salmon, Strawberries and Sweet Potato.
+For this game, I use Three Dog Bakery Soft Baked PB&J Bites.

 Serious Dog Training

 Is there a specific trick that you've always wanted to teach your dog, but haven't had much luck yet?

 Well, there's a great way to teach your dog to do anything, and it's really easy.

 Using any treat you want, have your dog sit and get ready.

 For example, if you want them to bring you your slippers, stick a treat inside each one.
 Have them go to the slippers, let them eat the treats, then tell them how good they are.
 Remember, praise is key.